European shares head for best week since November, inflation data in focus | Headlines

 European shares head for best week since November, inflation data in focus

-European shares inched higher on Friday and were set for their best week in eight on a drop in natural gas futures and upbeat economic data, while investors awaited euro zone inflation figures.
-The pan-European STOXX 600 rose 0.1% by 0815 GMT, and was up 3.4% for the week so far.
+Data showed retail sales in Germany rose in November, adding to a slew of positive numbers this week that have indicated a milder-than-expected recession and an easing of price pressures in some countries.
+All eyes are on the December euro zone inflation data due at 1000 GMT, with economists expecting prices to have declined year-on-year for a second consecutive month.

-European shares inched higher on Friday and were set for their best week in eight on a drop in natural gas futures and upbeat economic data, while investors awaited euro zone inflation figures.
+European shares were poised for their best week in eight, even though the benchmark index struggled for momentum on Friday as investors awaited euro zone inflation and U.S. jobs figures for more clues on the pace of future interest rate hikes.

-The pan-European STOXX 600 rose 0.1% by 0815 GMT, and was up 3.4% for the week so far.
-Data showed retail sales in Germany, Europe's largest economy, rose in November, adding to a slew of positive numbers this week indicating a milder-than-expected recession and easing of price pressures in some countries.
+The pan-European STOXX 600 was flat by 0915 GMT.
+For the week so far, it was up 3.4% following a drop in natural gas prices and upbeat economic data.
+Data showed retail sales in Germany rose in November, adding to a slew of positive numbers this week that have indicated a milder-than-expected recession and an easing of price pressures in some countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)